JZembower/ECG-Image-Diagnostic-App/mobile-app/README.md

 - **Permissions**: Only requests necessary permissions (camera, photos)
 - **Data Privacy**: Images are processed in real-time and not persisted

-## 📄 License

-This project is part of the ECG Diagnosis System.
-See main project README for license information.

 ## 🤝 Contributing

 1. Follow existing code style
 2. Add tests for new features
 3. Update documentation
 4. Submit pull request with clear description

-## 👥 Authors

-- **Original Contributors**: Elissa Matlock, Eugene Ho, Jonah Zembower
-- **Enhanced Mobile Integration**: AI-powered improvements

-## 📞 Support

-For issues and questions:
-1. Check this README and troubleshooting section
-2. Check backend API documentation
-3. Review console logs for error details
-4. Contact development team

 ## 🚧 Future Enhancements